voucherifyio/voucherify-openapi/docs/guides/getting_started/project-setup-guide.md

 ## Enabling distributions

 If you want to test the distribution of vouchers, your account must be verified as part of our [anti-spam policy](https://www.voucherify.io/legal/anti-spam-policy-v1-1 "Voucherify anti-spam policy").
-You can send 10 messages per day, per month, and 0 emails from an unverified account.
+You can send 10 messages per day, per month, and no emails from an unverified account.

 To unlock the limits for trial accounts, [set up brand details](#setting-up-brand-details) and [contact our support](https://support.voucherify.io/article/125-security-data-protection "Voucherify support").